YamilaTimmer/dynamic-modelling-of-cancer/README.md

 - $\hat{y_i}$ = is the corresponding predicted value.
 - $n$ = the number of observations.

-### Monte carlo (random search)
-Monte carlo method is understanding mathematical systems by using randomly generated numbers (reason why it is named after monte carlo because it's famous for their casinos) as an input into said system, to generate a range of solutions.
-The likelihood of the particular solution can be found by dividing the number of times that solution was generated by the total number of trails.(Wikipedia contributors, 2025b) (Monte Carlo method, 2022) (Basics Of The Monte Carlo Method - Computational Physics, z.d.)

-The usual steps are:
-1. define a domain of possible inputs.
-2. Generate inputs randomly (This program used Guassian randomselect) over the domain.
-3. Perform a deterministic computation of the outputs
-4. Aggregate the result.

-**The mathematical formula (acording to our code)**

-$$p' = p^{t-1} + ϵ$$

-Where:
-- $ϵ$ = random step vector (noise)
-- $p^{t-1}$ = Parameter vector from previous time step

-For deciding the new candidate parameter vector

-$$J(p) = min(J(p'P, J^{(t-1}) )$$

-Where:
-- $J^{(t-1)}$ = Last MSE value
-- $min()$ = chooses the lowest val from the values between the "()"
-- $J(p')$ = New MSE calculated using the randomely change new parameter set p'

-#### Hooke & Jeeves (direct search)
+### Hooke & Jeeves (direct search)
 Direct search is the method that was used in this Python class to optimize the predicted parameters in order to fit the ODE onto the provided data.

 This model keeps track of the direction of travel moving from point to point, which makes the model efficient.
 The model first tests what way it should travel and then saves the best value as $x_1$ (this goes in one dimension only).
 The second step is using the vector from the old point to the new point, and we search in that direction until improvement stops.
 Once the parameters stop improving further in one direction, step 3 is initiated.
-Which repeats the first and second step.
+Which repeats the first and second steps.
 Cast about to find a better point, then travel in that direction.
 When the first step returns the original point as the best option, it moves on to the next step.
 Step four is to decrease the incremental interval, if you start with 0.1 then lower this to for example 0.01.
-Repeat all these steps until the interval is small enough to achieve the required tolerance ([Stanford University, z.d.](https://web.stanford.edu/group/sisl/k12/optimization/MO-unit2-pdfs/2.11minimum3D2hooke-jeeves.pdf)).
+Repeat all these steps until the interval is small enough to achieve the required tolerance ([Stanford University, n.d.](https://web.stanford.edu/group/sisl/k12/optimization/MO-unit2-pdfs/2.11minimum3D2hooke-jeeves.pdf)).

-**The logical formula**
+**The logical formula**:
-_This model uses both positive and negative probing_
+- This model uses both positive and negative probing

 _Probing step_

-**Positive**  $$P_{new~key} = P_{current~key} + P_{delta~current~key}$$
+Positive  $$P_{new~key} = P_{current~key} + P_{delta~current~key}$$

-**Negative** $$P_{new~key} = P_{current~key} - P_{delta~current~key}$$
+Negative $$P_{new~key} = P_{current~key} - P_{delta~current~key}$$

 The delta is to note a change, for example delta current key could be: current key * 1.2.